jacoborus/hexterm/README.md

 hexterm
 =======

-Convert hexadecimal color codes to Xterm
+Get the xterm closest color to a hexadecimal color

+## Usage

+### Programatically

-## Install
+Install locally

-Clone, download and extract or install with npm

 ```sh
 npm install hexterm
 ```

-## Usage
+Require `hexterm` and pass a string to it

 ```js
 const hexterm = require('hexterm')